cs31415/cs31415.github.io/_posts/2023-02-10-async-programming-1.md

 We focus here on `async/await` as the pattern [recommended by Microsoft](https://learn.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap) for new development.

-Long-running tasks fall into two buckets - I/O bound (disk or network operations) and CPU bound (CPU intensive calculations).
+Long-running tasks can be I/O bound (disk or network operations) or CPU bound (CPU intensive calculations).
 In C#, the same `async/await` pattern can be polymorphically used for both.

 ## User Guide